 Interest concessions may include interest forgiveness or interest deferment.
 Principal concessions may include principal forgiveness, principal deferment, or maturity extension.
 Other concessions may include additional compensation received which might be in the form of cash or other assets.

-The following table presents outstanding recorded investment for TDRs that occurred during the calendar year shown, and for which there was a subsequent payment default during the period.
+There were no TDRs that occurred during the previous twelve months and for which there was a subsequent payment default during the periods presented.
 Payment default is defined as a payment that was thirty days or more past due.